zooplus/zoo-web-components-docs/zoo-modules/components/zoo-grid.md

 ## Attributes

-> `loading`, `stickyheader`, `resizable` and `reorderable` attributes should be used as boolean attributes, meaning that when attribute is present and has non-null value it is true, false otherwise.

 | **Name**     | **Description**                                                            | **Optional** |
 | :----------- | :------------------------------------------------------------------------- | :----------: |
 | loading      | flag which indicates whether to show loader inside grid                    |   &#10003;   |